Husch Vineyards Scores Landmark Win for Endangered Salmon

 This innovative win-win solution is the culmination of a 15-year collaboration between Husch, The Nature Conservancy (TNC), Trout Unlimited, and the Mendocino County Resource Conservation District.
 Originally research partners, these four groups brainstormed this water conservation idea in 2015, and spent 10 years working on the science, engineering, and legal framework necessary to bring the vision to completion.

 The goal was straightforward: preserve the summer flows in the Navarro River for the benefit of the fish.
 Zac Robinson, whose family has owned Husch Vineyards for three generations, shared his analysis of the flow decline in the Navarro at an industry conference in 2009.
-The Nature Conservancy started their own analysis, concluding that the watershed had ample winter water, we just needed to shift human water demand from the summer to winter.
+The Nature Conservancy started their own analysis, concluding that the summer flows were critically low, but winter flows remained ample.
+So the region needed to shifts its cumulative water collection from summer to the winter.
 But this simple concept clashed head-on with the immutable rules of California water rights.

 “This may take three or four years,” Schmitt cautioned at the outset.
 In reality, it took 10 years.

 The engineering happened fast.
 By 2018 Husch had upgraded its ponds to store more.
 This new storage, when coupled with a water conservation program devised by vineyard manager Al White, allowed Husch to quietly stop using its summer water rights.
-Secrecy was key, because the team needed to re-purpose the old water right without it being considered abandoned.
+But the plan wasn’t complete yet.

 The project is already producing ripple effects across California.
 Matt Clifford, the California Director from Trout Unlimited, is optimistic that California law can be updated to make Husch-type conservation projects simpler and faster to permit.
-Meanwhile, The Nature Conservancy has developed a new online water-analysis tool to help other landowners explore environmentally beneficial water-management ideas.
+Meanwhile, The Nature Conservancy has developed a new online water-analysis tool to help other landowners and regulators to plan their own summer-winter swaps.

 The Husch project is now the anchor tenant in a portfolio of water savings projects in the Navarro River watershed. “‘Store and forbear’ is a critical step toward recovering salmon populations in the Navarro watershed,” explains Linda MacElwee of the Mendocino County Resource Conservation District.
 “Conservation partners like Husch are leading the way.”